Beastea3/testReadTheDoc/Finance/FRM/Intro of Risk Management.md

 ### VaR: Value at Risk;
   - Firstly used by JP morgan to assess the amount of loss in a given level of confidence;
-  - Fall down if tail is fat;
+  - Fall down if the tail is fat;

 ### 3 Lines to defend large Unexpected Loss:

 1. Business line risk management;
-2. Risk management commitee;
+2. Risk management Committee;
 3. Internal audit;

 ### Risk-adjusted return on capital(RAROC):